azurecitadel/azurecitadel.github.io/security/securitySessionAzureSecurityCenter.md

 ---
 title: Azure Security Center
 date: 2018-03-29
 category: security
-tags: [Windows, azure, protection, compliance, azure security center, asc, post breach, security, security session]
+tags: [identity, security-center, azure-ad]
 author: Tom Wilde
 header:
   teaser: /images/teaser/security.png
 excerpt: In this episode we look at security in Azure Security Center.
-It's not just virtual machines in Azure that it protects, it's PaaS services and machines in other cloud too!
+It's not just virtual machines in Azure that it protects, it's PaaS services and machines in other cloud too
+toc: false
 ---

 In this episode we look at security in Azure Security Center.
 It's not just virtual machines in Azure that it protects, it's PaaS services and machines in other cloud too!